We get a lot of questions that go something like this:

 - A Note on the Insufficiency of the English Language – “Damping” vs. “Damp”

-For the grammar police out there, we are aware that “damp” means that something is “not dry,” while an object (like a ski, for example) might have good damping properties — i.e., the ski is not twitchy or reactive, but stable, smooth, and … damp.
+For the grammar police out there, we are aware that “damp” means that something is “not dry,” while an object (like a ski, for example) might have good damping properties or be “well damped” — i.e., the ski is not twitchy or reactive, but smooth, stable, and … damp.

 Language is a tool to be used, not a system of unbendable rules.
 That’s why dictionaries have second, third, and fourth definitions of words.
-So we use the word ‘damp’ to mean stable / planted / not twitchy / not reactive.
+So we use the word ‘damp’ to mean planted / not twitchy / not reactive / not “harsh.”
 We do not mean that the ski is kinda wet.

 While there are certainly exceptions to this statement, in general, the stiffer and heavier a ski is, the more stable it will be in rough conditions at speed, but the more demanding it will be in moguls and tight spots.